 In just his first season as Head Coach of the BNZ Crusaders, Scott Robertson lead the side to their eighth Super Rugby title in 2017.

-Rugby: The BNZ Crusaders created history when they beat the Lions in Johannesburg earlier this month, becoming the first team to travel to South Africa and return with the Super Rugby trophy.
-In steering the team to victory, Robertson became the only coach to hold the Ranfurly Shield, Mitre 10 Cup and Super Rugby trophies concurrently and the first person to win a Super title as both a player and a coach.
+Rugby: The BNZ Crusaders created history when they beat the Lions in Johannesburg, becoming the first team to travel to South Africa and return with the Super Rugby trophy.
+In steering the team to victory, Scott Robertson became the only coach to hold the Ranfurly Shield, Mitre 10 Cup and Super Rugby trophies concurrently and the first person to win a Super title as both a player and a coach.

 The former Crusaders, Canterbury and All Blacks loose forward had previously been the Head Coach of the Canterbury national provincial team from 2013-2016, guiding the team to three Premiership titles in that role.
 He also assisted the team to five successive titles between 2008 and 2012, first as the Assistant Forwards Coach for four years and then as the Assistant Coach in 2012.